Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-view-types.markdown

 *Description:*

-This command shows Space data types statistics for the specified Space name (Entry class, number of entries, notify templates).
+This command shows data type information for the specified Space: Entry class, number of entries, notify templates.

 *Input Example:*